 Phil Alvidrez Award for Excellence in Journalism:

-Gary Nelson, retired, formerly of The Arizona Republic
+Gary Nelson, retired from of The Arizona Republic

 The Phil Alvidrez Award for Excellence in Journalism recognizes the career of an Arizona journalist whose body of work has served to inspire fellow journalists, including a notable commitment to the cause of freedom of information.
 The award is named for Phil Alvidrez, who retired as news director at Phoenix’s KTVK-TV (Channel 3) after 20 years in that position.
 Alvidrez was a tireless campaigner for the free flow of government information, often committing his station’s financial resources to fight numerous court battles to open closed documents and meetings.